mckfarm/cando_16s/README.md

-# CANDO+P reactor - 16s rRNA analysis
+# CANDO+P reactor - 16S rRNA analysis
 This repo summarizes the workflow and scripts for analyzing 16s rRNA sequence data from the lab-scale CANDO+P reactor.
 DNA was extracted from reactor biomass and sequenced at the Rush Genomics Core and Microbiome Core Facility.

+Taxonomy was classified using the MiDAS v4 database.

 As of March 25 2022, GitHub is organized by sequencing date: